mongodb/docs/source/administration/configuration.rst

   multiple database servers, it is important to bind MongoDB to multiple interfaces that are accessible from your application servers.
-At the same time it's important to limit these interfaces to controlled interfaces that are protected at the network layer.
+At the same time it's important to limit these interfaces to interfaces controlled and protected at the network layer.

 - ":mongodb:setting:`nounixsocket`" is set to ``true`` to disable to UNIX Socket, which is otherwise enabled by default.
-This limits access on the local system where.
+This limits access on the local system.
 This is desirable when running MongoDB on with shared access, but in most situations has minimal impact.

 - ":mongodb:setting:`auth`" is set to ``true`` to enable the authentication system within MongoDB.
-If enabled you will need to login connecting over the ``localhost`` interface to create user credentials.
+If enabled you will need to log in, by connecting over the ``localhost`` interface for the first time to create user credentials.

 .. seealso:: ":doc:`/administration/security`"